acturtle/cashflower/docs/model.rst

 In the above image we see that:

-* A - variable changes for each of the policyholders,
+* A - variable changes for each of the model points,
-* B - variable has the same results for all policyholders.
+* B - variable has the same results for all model points.

 |